How Much Compensation Can I Claim For A Birth Injury?

 You could be able to claim compensation by making a claim for a birth injury if you or your child suffered as a result of medical negligence.
 Similarly, you could make a claim on behalf of a loved one if they passed away as a result of a birth injury caused by medical negligence, whether that’s your daughter, wife, child, grandchild or otherwise.

 Whatever your situation, if your suffering was due to medical negligence either before, during or following the birth itself, you could be eligible to make a claim for birth injury compensation.
 Please get in touch for a consultation if you believe you could be entitled to a payout and get free legal advice from our specialist advisors today.

 How long do I have to make birth injury claims?

-Did you know that birth injury claims, like all other types of personal injury claims, have a time limit within which they can be brought forward?
+Did you know that birth injury claims, like all other types of medical negligence claims, have a time limit for when they can be started?
 In most cases, this time limit is 3 years from the date of the incident or the date of knowledge.

 However, in exceptional circumstances, extensions to this standard limitation period could apply.
 For example, if a claimant is unable to make a claim for themselves, whether they lack the mental capacity to do so or under the legal age of 18, the time limit is frozen until they are able to claim.
 If they’d like, they could appoint a litigation friend make a claim on their behalf, at which point, the standard limitation period would come into effect.

 Don’t wait too long before bringing your claim forward.
 If you leave it longer than necessary, you could risk losing out on your birth injury compensation as the time limit may expire.
 To see if you could still claim, please don’t hesitate to get in touch today for a free consultation on your case.